abendrothj/Sigil/README.md

 **Security Implications:**
 - Anyone with access to this code can compute the same hash for any video
-- Hashes are **reproducible** but **NOT cryptographically secure**
+- The perceptual hash itself is **reproducible** but **NOT cryptographically secure**
-- This is a **forensic fingerprint**, not a cryptographic signature
+- The hash is a **forensic fingerprint** - cryptographic ownership proof comes from Ed25519 signatures
-- Attackers who know the algorithm can precompute hash collisions

 **What this means:**

+**Perceptual Hash (Fixed Seed):**
-- ✅ Good for: Tracking your own videos across platforms, building evidence databases
+- ✅ Good for: Tracking videos across platforms, detecting re-uploads
-- ❌ Not good for: Preventing determined adversaries from creating hash collisions
+- ❌ Not good for: Preventing precomputed hash collisions
+- ✅ Purpose: Prove "this hash matches this video content"

+**Cryptographic Signatures (--sign flag):**
+- ✅ Good for: Proving you possessed a hash at a specific time
+- ✅ Good for: Legal ownership claims with timestamp anchoring
+- ✅ Purpose: "I owned this hash on [date]" with mathematical proof
+- ⚠️ Limited by: Private key security (like SSH keys)

+**Combined System:**
+- ✅ Use case: Legally-defensible ownership proof for AI dataset accountability
-- ✅ Use case: Forensic evidence that "this video came from me"
+- ✅ Use case: DMCA takedown evidence with cryptographic timestamps
-- ❌ Not a use case: Cryptographic proof of ownership
+- ❌ Not a use case: Preventing adversaries who have your private key from forging signatures

 ### Legal Use